cg-manish/mcgain-bloog/content/posts/free-k8-cluster/index.md

 Before you create any resources in the cloud, it is extremely important to set your budgets and create alerts especially when you don't know what you are doing in the cloud.
 Mistakes can be extremely costly while using the cloud, especially when you enter your credit card details.

-1. Setup Budget alert.
+1. Set up Budget alert.
 Set a threshold of $1 or even $0.00 so that once the cost is higher than that budget, you receive a notification.
 2. Once you are done playing with the cluster for the day, stop the VMs so you do not consume compute resources.
-3. If you delete the VMs make sure you aldo delete the volumes.
+3. If you delete the VMs make sure you also delete the volumes.

 https://docs.oracle.com/en-us/iaas/Content/Billing/Tasks/create-alert-rule.htm